A Review of Two Books on Waterloo

 behind the ridge and advanced into the teeth of Napoleon’s grand battery

+and reserves.
 Thirdly, and perhaps most

 importantly in my view, DHW gives a really good account of the last act of